The Fundamental Principles of Human Understanding, and the Primary “Categories” of Human Knowledge: Physics, Logic, Ethics, and Metaphysics

 TIP: The spheres/categories can “touch” and relate, but they are always unique.
 If they weren’t, they wouldn’t be their own spheres.
 When we say pure physics, or pure logic, or pure ethics, or pure metaphysics, we are denoting a purely formal (non physical) part of the sphere which never touches the other spheres.
 When we “cross forks” (when we find where categories relate and intersect or find the place where the material and formal of each category intersect), we are seeing at least “the shadows of one sphere” (or one part of a sphere) on the other.
 By tracing lines between the shadows, we can have approach having knowledge of things.
 Ex. we can know F=ma, which is pure reason, but we can apply it to material physics (for example, we can apply our logical theory to building a bridge).
 Thus, in this we can show that a concept of pure reason (in this case F=ma) is empirically true (in doing this we have “crossed forks”); See also Plato’s theory of forms and Allegory of the Cave.

-Below we have taken this basic concept presented above and added details.
+Below we have taken this basic concept presented above, added some details, and then addressed a few “metaphysical” questions.

-The primary goal won’t be to list every combination of categories or to prove we can have knowledge of metaphysics (the most prickly concept here, as it has been long known), rather it will be to offer insight and useful models and toolsets for those who want to explore the different spheres and their relations.
+The primary goal won’t be to list every aspect of the categories noted, or to prove we can have certain knowledge of metaphysics (the most prickly concept here, as it has been long known), rather it will be to offer additional insight to those who are still confused or want to further explore the different spheres and their relations.

 First here are some notes that relate to the above, make sure to note the other types of categories defined by figures like Aristotle, Kant, and Mill (or see Hume’s Fork, as that theory illustrates the relations of ideas in specific categories well).